crguezl/learning-vue-geting-started-guide/src/the-vue-instance.md

 })
 ```

-This isn't exactly how Vue does it but it is a way to think about it.
+This isn't exactly how Vue does it, but it is a way to think about it.
+See [@macrae2018vue].

 ### Exercise: The instance lifecycle